Frequently Asked Question & Answers for the Modern Warrior

 Taisho (Commander Class) Armors:

-Average Crafting Time: 45 to 60 Days.
+Average Crafting Time: 30 to 60 Days.

 Materials Used: Laminated style kabuto, high quality steel, traditional brocades, hemp, quality cotton, art silk, brass & copper fittings with genuine leather. (materials may differ depending on model)

-The Taisho class features a more traditional design over the “Gashira Class” which can only be accomplished with handcrafting.
-Some other features include laminated kabuto (helmet is made up of 5 or more plates handcrafted and assembled), art silk lacing, more detailed fittings, higher quality materials and the highest level of attention to detail and quality.
-Because the armor is crafted by hand there might be some small natural blemishes, however our QC review is more strict then Gashira resulting fewer (if any) issues.
+The Taisho Class features a more traditional design compared to the Gashira Class, achievable only through meticulous handcrafting.
+Key features include a laminated kabuto (helmet made up of five or more plates, handcrafted and assembled), art silk lacing, more detailed fittings, higher quality materials, and the highest level of attention to detail and quality.
+Due to the handcrafted nature of the armor, there might be some minor natural blemishes; however, our quality control review is more stringent than that for the Gashira Class, resulting in fewer (if any) issues.

 Daimyo (Lord Class) Armors:

-Average Crafting Time: 60 to 95 Days.
+Average Crafting Time: 30 to 65 Days.

-Materials Used: Bowl or laminated style kabuto, high quality steel, traditional brocades, hemp, quality cotton, art silk, brass & copper alloy fittings with genuine leather. (materials may differ depending on model)
+Materials Used: Bowl or laminated style kabuto, high-quality steel, traditional brocades, hemp, quality cotton, art silk, brass & copper alloy fittings with genuine leather.
+(Materials may differ depending on model)

-Our “Daimyo Class” Our masterwork Daimyo Class Armors are traditional Edo Era design, crafted to be beautiful works of art and until recently where only sold in Japan.
-In the Edo Period, the Daimyo spent much of their wealth on embellishing their armor sets, making it more decorative and less functional.
+Our masterwork Daimyo Class Armors are traditional Edo Era designs, crafted to be exquisite works of art that were until recently only sold in Japan.
+In the Edo Period, the Daimyo invested heavily in embellishing their armor sets, prioritizing decoration over functionality.

 Is your armor historically accurate?